-- Physical abuse – includes any forceful behavior such as hitting, choking, slapping, using weapons, driving recklessly, holding you down, and preventing you from leaving.
+- Physical abuse – includes any forceful behaviour such as hitting, choking, slapping, using weapons, driving recklessly, holding you down, and preventing you from leaving.

-- Spiritual abuse – can occur when a leader uses his or her spiritual position to influence or dictate another person.
-Most often it involves overruling the feelings and thoughts of another, without respect to the outcome in the other person’s state of living, emotions.
+- Spiritual abuse – can occur when a leader uses his or her spiritual position to influence or dictate to another person.
+Most often it involves overruling the feelings and thoughts of another, without any respect for the outcome in the other person’s state of living, emotions.

-- Spiritual attack – includes casting spells, curses, psychic attacks to a person and other forms of demonic acts.
+- Spiritual attack – includes casting spells, curses, psychic attacks on a person and other forms of demonic acts.

 - Digital abuse – new technologies such as social networking, texting are now widely used to bully, harass, stalk or intimidate a partner which is mostly in the form of verbal or emotional abuse.

 - Bullying – is when someone or a group of people with more influence continually and purposefully causes hurt or harm to another person or group of people who feel powerless to respond.